mritunjaysharma394/vowpal-wiki/Projects.md

 - TBD

 ## 5. Improve VW's Python experience
 VW's Python integration can be improved is several areas to make it easier for users.
-Supporting Pandas as a first class concept will make utilzing VW in experimentation workflows much more streamlined.
-Implementing IPython html representations for some common types will improve usability of these components.
+Supporting Pandas as a first class concept will make utilizing VW in experimentation workflows much more streamlined.
+Implementing IPython HTML representations for some common types will improve usability of these components.

 ### Goals
 - Implement _repr_html_ for examples, model and labels